tamalCodes/Literally-Learning/OOPS/MOD6.md

 - `public long nextLong()`: For getting long input from the user.

 - `public boolean nextBoolean()`: For getting boolean input from the user.

+## Methods of BufferedReader class

+- `public String readLine()`: For getting String input from the user.
+- `public int read()`: For getting integer input from the user.
+- `public char readChar()`: For getting char input from the user.

 # Subclasses, Superclasses, and Inheritance